thetizzo/thetizzo.github.io/_posts/2015-12-08-thetizzo-has-a-page.md

 ---
 layout: post
-title:  "theTizzo has a page!"
+title:  theTizzo has a page!
 date:   2015-12-07
 ---